-This course continues the learning and practice of fundamental tap technique including warm-up, rhythmic combinations, vocabulary, counting, across the floor, change-of-weight skills and rhythmic control.
-You will cultivate personal creativity within tap dance, preparing you for tap choreographed in the professional realm.
-Prerequisites: MTH 152 or assessment/departmental approval
+This course continues the learning and practice of fundamental tap technique including warm-up, rhythmic combinations, vocabulary, counting, across the floor, change-of-weight skills, and rhythmic control.
+Students will cultivate personal creativity within tap dance, preparing them for tap choreographed in the professional realm.
+Prerequisites: MTH 152 or Assessment/Departmental Approval